Joanna Johnson: Behind the camera: writer, producer, show-runner and director

-She is also the creator, executive producer and director of Freeform’s limited series Love in the Time of Corona (2020).
+She is also the creator, executive producer and director of Freeform's limited series Love in the Time of Corona (2020).

-Since 2019 (just 7 months after The Fosters came to an end) Joanna Johnson started as executive producer and showrunner on Freeform’s drama series Good Trouble (2019 -2023), spin-off The Fosters, actually it has been renewed for Season 5 at Freeform.
-Good Trouble is again created also with Peter Paige and Bradley Bredeweg, starts by following The Fosters characters Callie (Maia Mitchell) and Mariana (Cierra Ramirez) that have grown and decided to move into a communal living space in Los Angeles.
+Since 2019 (just 7 months after The Fosters came to an end) Joanna Johnson started as executive producer and showrunner on Freeform's drama series Good Trouble (2019–2024), The Fosters spin-off, that was renewed for Season 5 at Freeform.
+Good Trouble is again created with Peter Paige and Bradley Bredeweg also.
+It starts by following The Fosters characters Callie (Maia Mitchell) and Mariana (Cierra Ramirez) that have grown and decided to move into a communal living space in Los Angeles.
 Both have a new job and intending to put careers above relationships.

-Joanna Johnson not only worked again as the director of some Good Trouble episodes but, in 2019, she also did a guest role in as Diana, the mother of Callie's colleague Rebecca (Molly McCook).
+Johnson not only worked again as the director of some Good Trouble episodes but, in 2019, she also did a guest role in as Diana, the mother of Callie's colleague Rebecca (Molly McCook).
 Her character Diana is the daughter of a United States Senator.
 She comes from a wealthy and powerful conservative family and has always been careful not to do anything that could negatively affect her family name and expects the same from Rebecca.